hist3907b-winter2015/syllabus/README.md

 ----------------------

 ## Finding Data (2 weeks)

-* EXERCISE: principles of search; digital history treasure hunt
+* EXERCISE: dream case data retrieval
-* EXERCISE: semantic data, xml, and TEI tutorials
+* EXERCISE: scraping with Outwit Hut
-* EXERCISE: text versus other kinds of digital data: how to digitize 3d objects as a lesson in metadata
+* EXERCISE: working with an API
-* EXERCISE: grabbing data using <Import.io>
+* EXERCISE: working with wget

 **To be completed by January 28th, Midnight.**